armohamm/website-2/source/blog/nl/2015-05-20-animated-loading-indicator-with-isometric-cubes.html.markdown

 </div>
 ~~~

 Now we add the styling.
 Give the faces a background color and make sure they are square.
 Next we apply the math to create the isometric effect using the `transform` property.
-This property can take a list of [transform functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform#CSS_transform_functions){:target="_blank"}{:rel="noopener"} but in the examples below we will only be using `rotate`, `skew`, `scale` and `translate`.
-Also note we use [transform-origin](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-origin){:target="_blank"}{:rel="noopener"} which gives us control over the origin for the transformations.
+This property can take a list of [transform functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform#CSS_transform_functions){:target="_blank"}{:rel="noopener noreferrer"} but in the examples below we will only be using `rotate`, `skew`, `scale` and `translate`.
+Also note we use [transform-origin](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-origin){:target="_blank"}{:rel="noopener noreferrer"} which gives us control over the origin for the transformations.
 The CSS looks like this:

 ~~~css
 .cube {